-In addition, we show that local operations after an input quantum state undergoes a CV quantum network are essential for the enhancement in the sense that without them, the Heisenberg scaling cannot be attained with a high probability.
-We then revisit our main theorem for practical perspectives considering photon loss and find a tolerable loss amount that maintains the Heisenberg scaling.
-Furthermore, we numerically demonstrate that a quantum network composed of layers of local random beam splitters instead of a global random quantum network renders the Heisenberg scaling for distributed displacement sensing on average within a depth proportional to $M^2$ with $M$ being the number of modes.
+In this Letter, motivated by Ref.~\cite{oszmaniec2016random}, we study global random CV networks and show that typical CV quantum networks provide quantum metrological enhancement.
+More specifically, we prove that most CV quantum networks except for an exponentially small fraction in the number of modes enable us to achieve the Heisenberg scaling in the number of modes for a distributed quantum displacement sensing scheme.
+Since we focus on the Heisenberg scaling in the number of sensor nodes, the intermode entanglement is the key resource.
+On the other hand, Ref.~\cite{oszmaniec2016random} investigates the Heisenberg scaling in the number of particles for quantum phase estimation with interparticle entanglement.
+In addition, we show that local operations after an input quantum state undergoes a CV quantum network are essential for the enhancement because the Heisenberg scaling cannot be attained without them with a high probability.
+We then study the effect of photon loss and find tolerable loss amount that maintains the Heisenberg scaling.
+Furthermore, we numerically demonstrate that quantum networks composed of local-random beam splitters also render the Heisenberg scaling for distributed displacement sensing on average within a depth proportional to $M^2$ with $M$ being the number of modes.

-\emph{Distributed quantum displacement sensing.---} We introduce a distributed quantum displacement sensing scheme using a CV quantum network on an $M$-mode CV system \cite{zhuang2018distributed}.
-Our goal is to show that CV quantum networks allow a quantum enhanced estimation for such a displacement estimation task.
-We emphasize that our protocol can offer advantages for many quantum metrological applications \cite{zhuang2018distributed,grosshans2002continuous,pirandola2008continuous,pirandola2015high}.

-For distributed displacement sensing, we first prepare a product state and inject the state into a BSN to obtain an entangled probe.
-In particular, we prepare a single-mode squeezed vacuum state as an input state, squeezed along the $x$-axis with a mean photon number $\bar{N}$.
-The squeezed state is then injected into the first mode of the BSN to generate entanglement between $M$ modes, with other input modes being in the vacuum.
-Here, a BSN is described by an $M \times M$ unitary matrix $U$, which transforms input annihilation operators $\{\hat{a}_i\}_{i=1}^M$ as